CQCL/qujax/paper.md

 DisCoPy [@discopy], Pennylane [@pennylane] or quimb [@quimb], the latter three supporting JAX as a backend.
 These represent complex full-fledged frameworks which supply their own abstractions, being either wider in scope or specializing in specific use-cases.
-The core difference is that `qujax` is designed to purely functional.
+The core difference is that `qujax` is designed to be purely functional.

 While generic circuit simulation is within scope, `qujax` does not support tensor network simulation.